kaltokri/just-the-docs-test/docs/plugins/userstats.md

 ## Configuration

-User statistics can be enabled or disabled in the server configuration (see [e) Server Specific Sections](../../README.md)).
+User statistics can be enabled or disabled in the server configuration (see `dcsserverbot.ini` [Server Specific Sections]).
 Userstats needs the Mission plugin to be loaded first.

 ## User Linking